New Jaguar Type 00 stirs up more hype by shutting down the streets of Paris

 “Type 00 is the first lines ever drawn for new Jaguar – its origin story,” said managing director Rawdon Glover, describing the dramatically styled car that features a bluff front end, long bonnet, sweeping roofline and coupé fastback profile with huge rear arches, as well as the brand’s new multiple-line strikethrough design element on the front, rear, bonnet, roof and dashboard.

-Auto Express saw the concept at a secret preview event a month ahead of the global unveil, and the blunt, upright nose looks more impactful in the metal than in the arty rendering shots Jaguar has chosen to release.
+Auto Express saw the concept at a secret preview event a month ahead of the global unveil, and the blunt, upright nose looks more impactful in the metal than in the arty rendering shots Jaguar has released.
 The side profile has been kept deliberately clean, with the brass ingots featuring the revised Jaguar ‘leaper’ logo housing pop-out rear view cameras, and the concept riding on huge 23-inch wheels.

 “The past decade has seen Jaguar pursue a mass-volume strategy, and the cars have not been distinctive enough,” said Jaguar Land Rover chief executive Adrian Mardell.
 “This is the time to do something special.”